repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/index.rst

 The deployment will require the online key to deploy and start RSTUF Worker service(s).

-The Update Framework requires all these keys (root and online keys) to generate the initial Metadata.
-This process is the Ceremony of signing the TUF Metadata.
+The Update Framework requires all these keys (root and online key) to generate the initial metadata.
+This process is the ceremony of signing the TUF metadata.

-TUF Metadata signing Ceremony
+TUF Metadata Signing Ceremony
 =============================

-This process generates the initial Metadata and defines some settings of your TUF service (such as metadata expiration, root signing threshold, etc.).
+This process generates the initial metadata and defines some settings of your TUF service (such as metadata expiration, root signing threshold, etc.).

 To make this process easier,